compthree/variational-autoencoder/README.md

-# variational-autoencoder
+## variational-autoencoder
-A tensorflow implementation of a variational autoencoder
+A tensorflow implementation of a variational autoencoder.

+# Requirements:
+1. tensorflow v1.13.1
+2. PIL
+3. matplotlib
+4. IPython.display (for tensorboard visualization in a jupyter notebook)